Tembspapi/Project-2_Amazon-Netflix/README.md

 The aim of our project is to...
 <!-- uncover patterns in credit card fraud.
 We’ll examine relationships between transaction types and location, purchase prices and times of day, purchase trends over the course of a year, and other related relationships derived from the data. -->
-1. compare number of titles released each year
+1. compare the number of released titles each year
-2. compare number of released categories each year
+2. compare the number of released categories each year
-3. most active director
+3. compare the most active directors
-4. which country releases the most each year?
+4. compare the number country releases per year

 * Using relational db - pgAdmin